zachaa2/ytp-convert/README.md

 **ytp-convert** is a Python-based command-line tool that downloads entire YouTube playlist and combines the content into a single media file.

-Enjoy listening to your favorite playlists as one contiguous audio file, and skip advertisements.
+Enjoy listening to your favorite playlists as one contiguous file, and skip advertisements.

 ---